The awards are a closed application process, with participation in the scheme each year by invitation only.

 Each nominator puts forward the names of up to five artists who live and practice in the UK.
 Each artist is then informed of their nomination and asked if they would like to submit an application that includes biographical details, examples of their work, evidence of financial need and a statement explaining how an award would help them.
 Artists who do not live and work in the UK, or are in full-time undergraduate or funded postgraduate education, are not eligible to apply.

 The identities of each year’s nominators and nominees remain confidential throughout the process.
 Artists are not told who nominated them, unless they are selected to receive an award.

 Applications are considered by two panels of judges, one for each art form.
-The visual arts panel is chaired by Jane Hamlyn, Chair of Paul Hamlyn Foundation, and the composers panel is chaired by pianist and festival curator Joanna MacGregor OBE.
+The visual arts panel is chaired by Jane Hamlyn, Chair of Paul Hamlyn Foundation, and the composers panel is chaired by music journalist and broadcaster Kevin Le Gendre.
 Panel members change every year, and include at least one artist (often a previous recipient) as well as respected individuals from similar professional backgrounds to the nominators.
 Judges are not told if artists have been nominated previously.

-The visual arts judging panel meets over two days to review all applications and select five recipients.
-The composers panel of select a shortlist in their own time and then come together for a day to choose the five recipients.
+The visual arts judging panel meets to review all applications and select five recipients.
+The composers panel select a shortlist in their own time and then come together to choose the five recipients.